kamimrcht/webpage/tigs.md

 Most SPSS do not handle multiplicity.
 Thus, they preserve a set of k-mers, but not a multiset.
 There is one exception that is presented in the following.

 ## Unitigs: the old classic
 Simply put, unitigs are maximal simple paths in the de Bruijn graph.
 In assembly, unitigs are considered as safe sequences because you can assemble their k-mers without ambiguity.
 When an ambiguity happens, the unitig is stopped and other ones start.
-These sequences are often output during the inner steps of an assembler, before being further elongated into contigs.
+These sequences are often output during the inner steps of an assembler, before being further elongated into **contigs**.
 See an exemple in the following:

 <img src="files/unitigs.png" alt="drawing" width="450"/>